 A file can look fine on a phone and still fail for print, cropping, or zoomed desktop views.
-This guide gives you a quick way to evaluate image quality before you publish, print, or send files to clients.
-If the answer is "too small," the next move is usually not upscaling first.
-It is finding a better source copy.
+This guide shows how to check image resolution quickly, then decide what to do next.
+If the image is too small, the next move is usually not upscaling first.
+It is finding a higher-resolution image or photo or tracing where the image came from.

 Check three things in this order: